-Term Definition Means a mode of travel that is physically active, including: Active transport Walking, • Cycling, and Micro-mobility devices such as scooters and skateboards (both human and electric-powered).
+Table 6.
+Dellillillolls Term Definition Active transport Means a mode of travel that is physically active, including: Walking, Cycling, and E-mobility devices such as scooters and skateboards (both human and electric-powered).
 Brisbane City Plan 2014 Means the Brisbane City Council Planning Scheme 2014, as amended and replaced from time to time.
-Building height Means - a. the vertical distance, measured in metres, between the ground level of the building and the highest point on the roof of the building, other than a point that is part of an aerial, chimney, flagpole or loadbearing antenna; or b. the number of storeys in the building above ground level.
-Note - building height includes the ground storey and all street building and tower storeys above ground level.
-Building height does not include a storey where that storey is dedicated as communal open space.
+Building height Means the highest point on the roof of the building, measured in metres as a reduced level, other than a point that is part of an aerial, chimney, flagpole, building plant and equipment or loadbearing antenna.
 Building separation The shortest distance, measured horizontally, between the outermost projection of a building and the outermost projection of an adjoining building.
-Cross River Rail project Means the project known as the Cross River Rail project described in the Coordinator-General's report for the Environmental Impact Statement for the project, dated December 2012, under the State Development and Public Works Organisation Act 1971 and any Coordinator- General's change report for the project under that Act.
+Cross River Rail project Means the project known as the Cross River Rail project described in the Coordinator-General's report for the Environmental Impact Statement for the project, dated December 2012, under the State Development and Public Works Organisation Act 1971 and any Coordinator-General's change report for the project under that Act.
 Future state transport corridor Is defined in Schedule 24 of the Planning Regulation 2017.
 Note - Future state transport corridor includes a future railway corridor.
 Ground level Ground level means - a. the level of the natural ground; or b. if the level of the natural ground has changed, the level lawfully changed.
 Heritage place Means places within the PDA which are identified in Schedule 4, and places outside the PDA which are entered in the Queensland Heritage Register or a local heritage register or list.
 Interim use Refer to section 2.2.11.
 Non-trunk infrastructure Refer to section 3.3.2.
 Other infrastructure Refer to section 3.3.3.
 Other rail infrastructure See Schedule 6 of the Transport Infrastructure Act 1994.

-Note that Schedule 1 of the Brisbane City Plan 2014 includes use definitions, activity groups, industry thresholds and administrative terms.

-Term Definition Over station development Development that is built above a station or within the airspace above a rail corridor.
 Plan of development Refer to section 2.2.5.
 Public passenger transport Means the carriage of passengers by a public passenger service using a public passenger vehicle.
-Public passenger transport infrastructure Is defined in Schedule 1 the Transport Planning and Coordination Act 1994 .
-Reduced level The elevation of a point above or below the adopted datum.
+Public passenger transport infrastructure Is defined in Schedule 1 the Transport Planning and Coordination Act 1994.

+79 Note that Schedule 1 of the Brisbane City Plan 2014 includes use definitions, activity groups, industry thresholds and administrative terms.

+Term Definition Reduced level The elevation of a point above or below the Australian Height Datum.
 Rail transport infrastructure See Schedule 6 of the Transport Infrastructure Act 1994.
 Shared zone Means a pathway that provides for shared use by pedestrian, cyclists and vehicles.
-Significant vegetation Means all vegetation, except that listed as pest vegetation by state or local government, that is significant in its: a. ecological value at local, state or national levels including remnant vegetation, non juvenile koala habitat trees in bushland habitat and marine plants; or b. contribution to the preservation of natural landforms; or c. contribution to the character of the landscape' or d. cultural or historical value; or e. amenity value to the general public .
+Significant vegetation Means all vegetation, except that listed as pest vegetation by state or local government, that is significant in its: a. ecological value at local, state or national levels including remnant vegetation, non juvenile koala habitat trees in bushland habitat and marine plants; or b. contribution to the preservation of natural landforms; or c. contribution to the character of the landscape' or d. cultural or historical value; or e. amenity value to the general public 80 .
 Note - vegetation may be living or dead and the term includes their root stock.
-State transport corridor Is defined in Schedule 24 of the Planning Regulation 2017.
+State transport corridor Is defined in Schedule 24 of the Planning Regulation 2017 .
 State transport infrastructure Is defined in State Code 6: Protection of state transport networks.
 State-controlled transport tunnel Is defined in Schedule 24 of the Planning Regulation 2017.
 Street building Comprises all levels of a building up to a height of 20m.
 Transport network Is defined in State Development Assessment Provisions.
 Trunk infrastructure Refer to section 3.3.1.

-As part of a relevant development application, a tree survey may be required to determine what is considered significant vegetation.
+80 As part of a relevant PDA development application, a tree survey may be required to determine what is considered significant vegetation.